LeetLLM

 That trade-off is useful when dependencies are mostly local, such as code completion or document continuation.
 It's much weaker when the answer depends on direct access to far-away evidence anywhere in the prompt.
 Earlier sparse-attention designs explored similar local-plus-global patterns, but SWA is the easiest modern mental model: cheaper than full attention, not a full replacement for it.

-When the input simply does not fit: truncation and compaction
+When the input doesn't fit: truncation and compaction

 Attention variants change how the model reads a window.
 The other half of management is deciding what to keep when the raw input is larger than the window at all.
 This is the daily reality of multi-turn chat and agent loops, where history grows every turn.